Why you should invest in blue chip companies

 - Measure the company's sales and earnings profile and growth outlook against its market capitalization.

-- Prioritize investing in blue-chip companies that have been steadily growing gross margins and operating-income margins.
+- Prioritize investing in blue chip companies that have been steadily increasing gross and operating income margins.

 - Look for companies with proven management teams.

-- Macroeconomic trends are difficult to predict, so look for companies that are capable of adapting to inflationary pressures and other dynamics.
+- Macroeconomic trends are difficult to predict, so look for companies that can adapt to inflationary pressures and other dynamics.

 - Try to back companies that have defensible moats over the long term.